-We measure and evaluate the performance of the consolidated operations and each business segment using a number of financial measurements.
+We measure and evaluate the performance of the consolidated operations using a number of financial measurements.
 These measurements help the reader understand business volumes, the quality of risk underwriting, management reserving practices, and the financial strength and financial leverage of Co-operators General.